Goldua2cope/devops24/examinations/06/README.md

 Describe in simple terms what your preferred task flow would look like, not necessarily implemented in Ansible, but in general terms.
+  - I would group my tasks in a way that minimal amount of restarts are needed
+    - All tasks that don't need immediate restart of the service are executed first like configuration tasks
+    - Do reloads instead when possible
+    - If possible do only one restarts per service at the end